RiddleAndCode/rtd-docs/docs/Product-Documentation.md

 ## Key generation
 Key generation is performed in a secure and auditable way with no possibility for others to intercept or access the keys.

-The keys are generated within HSM and then exported to the Confidential Keystore via hardened, secure communication channels.
+The keys are generated within a dedicated Approval Device and then exported to the Confidential Keystore via hardened, secure communication channels.
 A master key is then generated within the Trusted Execution Environment (TEE), which ensures the encryption of data in transit, while being processed and at rest.
 Additional addresses are then derived from the master key within TEE.
 Following key generation, the key derivation path is defined according to the BIP-32, BIP-39, BIP-44 and additional applicable cryptocurrency standards.
 The BIP-32 protocol can turn the seed into a so-called mnemonic phrase that can be backed up according to a disaster recovery process.

 **Once generated, keys need to be stored**